CAIMS-SCMAI Research Prize

 Nominations shall consist of:

-- a media summary of the research contributions (five-line press release),
+- a media summary of the research contributions in the specified research area (five-line press release),

-- a detailed description (maximum two pages) of the research contributions of the nominee in the specified area,
+- a detailed description (maximum two pages) of the research contributions of the nominee in the specified research area,

 - a curriculum vitae including the list of publications

 To submit an application for this award, go to Open Nominations page.